-“If you want to go far in life, master these three things: stay curious, learn from others, and build real skills in connecting, communicating, and persuading.
-These are the soft skills that open doors, build trust, and set you apart.”
+“If you want to go far in life, master these three things: stay curious, learn from others, and build your skills in connecting, communicating, and persuading.
+That’s the ‘difference that makes a difference’ in your future success.”

 I didn’t grow up with money or special connections.
 My dad sold insurance, and my mom was a school teacher.
 My wife’s parents worked regular jobs too—her dad was an electrician and her mom works in an office.
 When my parents divorced right around my 13th birthday, things got tough.
 My brother and I could’ve easily gone down the wrong path.